A Focused Area of Study for Broadcast Media Production Majors

-The Publishing specialization is set up around the WRT 346: Publishing in the 21st Century course, a project-based class that offers real-world experience in working with clients on publishing projects that may include traditional books, ebooks and websites, and may involve editing, design, illustration, marketing, social media and event planning.
-You will also
+The Publishing specialization is set up around the WRT 346: Publishing in the 21st Century course, a project-based class that offers real-world experience in working with clients on publishing projects that may include traditional books, ebooks, and websites.
+You may involve editing, design, illustration, marketing, social media, and event planning.
+You will also:

 - learn how to conceive a publishing strategy that incorporates appropriate current technologies;